Text Size

 1 Corinthians 8:1-13

-Now concerning things sacrificed to idols: We know that we all have knowledge.
+Now about food sacrificed to idols: We know that we all have knowledge.
 Knowledge puffs up, but love builds up.
-But if anyone thinks that He knows anything, He doesn’t yet know as He ought to know.
-But if anyone loves God, the same is known by Him.
+The one who thinks he knows something does not yet know as he ought to know.
+But the one who loves God is known by God.

 Liberty and conscience